JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 - Lewis County, Pe Ell SD
 - Thurston County, Rochester SD

-As of 1/13/24, the following counties have yet to post or supply copies of their districts' tax measure resolutions:
+As of 1/13/24, the following counties have yet to post or supply copies of their districts' expected tax measure resolutions:
 - Adams
 - Grays Harbor
 - Skamania